gmiaslab/mathiomica/README.md

 To install MathIOmica, download the MathIOmica.zip file, unzip it and follow the instructions in the README.txt file therein.

 **Mathematica Versions**
-* 11.2: MathIOmica 1.1.1 functionality updated for Mathematica 11.2
+* 11.2: MathIOmica 1.1.2 functionality updated for Mathematica 11.2 for import function compatibility and new documentation indexing
 * 11.1: Use MathIOmica version 1.1.0 for compatibility with Mathematica 11.1

 # MathIOmica Installation Instructions